Max-K-Nexus/pollencounter/README.md

 | `python-docx` | Optional | Word bulletin generation |
 | `sv-ttk` | Optional | Modern graphic theme (Windows only) |
 | `pyinstaller` | Development only | Windows/macOS executable build |

----

-Would you like me to translate any of the other documentation files mentioned, such as `ISTRUZIONI.txt` or the specific Windows/Mac guides?